 Consider this our official request to make tacos an essential food group.

 Sure, we love barbecue and steaks, but there's also a big soft spot in our hearts (and stomachs) for some tacos.
-Here's a few to get your #TacoTuesday going.
+Here's a few to satisfy all your taco cravings.

 The "No Diet Here" sign says it all.
 You'll order quickly at the front counter and take a seat at one of the dozen or so tables on either side of the restaurant.
 From there, it's only a few minutes before you have a plate of authentic, mouthwatering tacos (start with the bistek for a classic taco meat) that will have you planning your next visit before your last bite.